GSA/fpki-guides/_common/06_distribute_intermediate_certs.md

 ### Certificates issued to the Federal Common Policy CA G2

 Distrusting the certificate below will prevent workstations from building a path from the Federal Common Policy CA G2, through the Federal Bridge CA G4, to the Federal Common Policy CA or any other root.
-This certificate will not be posted in the FCPCA G2's Authority Information Access extension bundle until the certificate issued by the Federal Bridge CA G4 to the Federal Common Policy CA is revoked.
 For more on how to distrust a certificate, click [here]({{site.baseurl}}/common/migrate/#distrust-the-fcpca-g1).

 #### Issued by: Federal Bridge CA G4